seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 The good time of day to you, sir.

 **LUCULLUS**
 I also wish it to you.
-I think this honourable lord
+I think this honorable lord
 did but try us this other day.

 **LUCIUS**